Adobe-CEP/CEP-Resources/CEP_9.x/Documentation/CEP 9.0 HTML Extension Cookbook.md

 Note:

- - Character '#' is not allowed in extension folder path on both Windows and Mac OSX, since CEF treats '#' as a delimiter.
+ - Character '#' is not allowed in extension folder path on both Windows and macOS, since CEF treats '#' as a delimiter.

 ### CEP HTML Test Extensions